-Glynnis Miller is a self-taught pencil artist who began drawing at a young age, winning her first award in 4th grade!
-She wanted to study art in college with the goal of becoming an artist, but “life” soon got in the way; and the pencil was put aside as she married, raised her two children and enjoyed a rewarding nursing career.
-Glynnis finally began her career as a professional artist only after retiring from the medical field.
+Self-taught pencil artist Glynnis Miller began drawing at a young age, winning her first award in 4th grade!
+Having planned to study art, she found “life” soon got in the way.
+The pencil was put aside as she married, raised her two children and enjoyed a rewarding nursing career, finally beginning her career as a professional artist after retiring.

 Glynnis’ work portrays her lifelong love of horses and the western lifestyle.
-The ranching community of Elko, Nevada was Glynnis’ home during her school years and the influence of Elko’s ranches, cowboys, rodeos and (of course) horses is evident in her artwork.
-She has owned and ridden horses for some 30 years, and they hold a special place in her life, heart, and art.
-Glynnis is now enjoying her first two loves, horses and drawing, and building them into a rewarding second career with multiple honors and awards.
+The ranching community of Elko, Nevada, was Glynnis’ home during her school years; and the influence of Elko’s ranches, cowboys, rodeos and (of course) horses is evident in her artwork.